 The Governing Body of Orleans Park School is made up of a dedicated, hard-working group of professionals, working in close collaboration with the Headteacher and Senior Leadership Team.
 It gives strategic direction and ensures focus on high standards of educational achievement across all aspects of school life.
 The Governing Body, which includes the Headteacher, is responsible for the school's strategy, aims and objectives.

 The Governing Body acts as a 'critical friend' to the Headteacher and to the school, supporting the Headteacher’s performance, and providing advice, feedback and constructive criticism.
 It does not manage the day to day running of the school.
 The Headteacher is responsible for the internal organisation, management and control of the school, as well as relationships with parents/carers, the community and other stakeholders.
 The structure of the Governing Body is set out in clause 46 of the Articles of Association.
-This sets out the required composition of the Governing Body of a school with academy status: seven Parent Governors, Headteacher, three Staff Governors, six Community Governors, one Local Authority governor and up to three co-opted Governors.
+This sets out the required composition of the Governing Body of a school with academy status: Between 3 and 5 Parent Governors, Headteacher, 3 Staff Governors, up to 6 Community Governors, 1 Local Authority Governor and up to 3 Co-opted Governors.

 As a registered charity the Academy Trust has Members in addition to Governors.
 Members have a limited and distinct role, which essentially is to hold the Board accountable to upholding the charitable purpose of the trust.
-The current Members of Orleans Park Academy Trust are Sir David Tanner (Chair of Governors), Eleanor Stewart (Vice-chair of Governors), Laurence Mann (Chair of Finance & Resources Committee), Laura Howarth (former Deputy Headteacher), and Elaine Lewis (nee Ball, former Headteacher).
+The current Members of Orleans Park Academy Trust are Sir David Tanner (Chair of Governors), Eleanor Stewart (Vice-chair of Governors), Will Edwards (Chair of Finance & Resources Committee), Laura Howarth (former Deputy Headteacher), Elaine Lewis (former Headteacher), Laurence Mann and Sarah Mackenzie.

 The full Governing Body meets twice each term.
 In addition, the Governing Body has established a number of committees for specific aspects of its work.
 These committees hold separate meetings and they are usually held twice each term.